-Our faculty is dedicated to training nephrology fellows.
-We have a diverse and talented group of professionals - including physician scientists, basic science scientists, clinicians, and nurses - all of whom take great pride in contributing to the training of our fellows.
+We have a diverse and talented group of professionals – physician scientists, basic science researchers, clinical educators, and nurses - all of whom take great pride in contributing to the education and training of our fellows.
 We continuously strive to improve our fellowship program through new ideas and innovative educational experiences.
 This keeps both our staff and fellows on the cutting edge of nephrology education.

 Our program's undeniable strength lies in the clinical excellence our fellows take away from their training.
-Our transplant program is one of the finest in the nation.
-Our dialysis programs are comprehensive and include in-center, home hemo and peritoneal dialysis.
+Our transplant program is one of the finest in the nation and the medical and surgical teams are well integrated resulting in a true interdisciplinary approach.
+Our dialysis programs are comprehensive and include in-center hemodialysis, home hemodialysis and continuous ambulatory peritoneal dialysis.
 Our fellows consult in the eight intensive care units at NewYork-Presbyterian/Weill Cornell Medicine, and are well trained in Critical Care Nephrology.
-We are one of a few nephrology divisions with a world-renowned hypertension center integrated into our program.
-The Rogosin Institute pioneered dialysis therapy, and our partnership with Memorial Sloan Kettering Hospital has been invaluable in providing our fellows with the highest level of training in onco-nephrology.
-The Hospital For Special Surgery offers unprecedented access to patients afflicted with lupus, vasculitis and connective tissue diseases.
+Our integrated fellowship partnership provides invaluable exposure to onco-nephrology at Memorial Sloan Kettering Hospital.
+We are one of a few nephrology divisions with a world-renowned hypertension center integrated into our program, and we offer unique training in obstetrics nephrology including hypertensive disorders of pregnancy.
+Our faculty and fellows consult at The Hospital for Special Surgery, one of the top rheumatology hospitals in the country, which offers unprecedented access to patients afflicted with lupus, vasculitis and connective tissue diseases.

 We encourage you to apply for a Nephrology Fellowship at NewYork-Presbyterian/Weill Cornell Medicine.
 We are confident that you will have a highly rewarding educational and clinical experience.